DFE-Digital/register-early-career-teachers-public/documentation/glossary.md

 Previously referred to as ‘maintained nursery schools and nursery provision within maintained schools’

-## Teacher Regulation Service (TRS)
+## Teaching Record System (TRS)

-Source of truth for teacher data and current statuses replacing NQP.
+Source of truth for teacher data and current statuses, replacing Database of Qualified Teachers (DQT).